 There is a cost associated with graduate school and in some cases, your employer may be able to help with the cost of the advanced degree.
 Check with your employer or research potential employers you might like to work for.

 Managing your career is a life-long process.
 The Career Center will work with alumni throughout this process and welcomes you to participate in our events.
 At some point, you’ll have to change your Handshake log-in from your StarID to a personal email account.
-As an alum, Handshake will remain an important center for your job search, where employers look to meet Metropolitan State University students and alums.
-In Handshake, you’ll also always be able to register for our career infosessions where employers come on campus to meet you.
+As a graduate, Handshake will remain an important center for your job search, where employers look to meet Metro State University students and alums.
+In Handshake, you’ll also always be able to register for our career info sessions where employers come on campus to meet you.

-You are automatically an Alumni Association member if you are either a degree or certificate graduate of Metropolitan State.
+You are automatically an Alumni Association member if you are either a degree or certificate graduate of Metro State.
 Send our Alumni Office your email address to receive a monthly E-newsletter.